 Vendors without signed DPAs You may use a few online resources (vendors) for which we don't yet have existing DPAs.
 We will send our standard model DPA to these vendors for signatures.
 Any vendor contact information you have will be most helpful.
 Many will sign our DPA as is, but some will request modifications as suggested by their legal counsel.
 At this point we involve our attorney, Felicia Vasudevan, who reviews the requested modifications and negotiates the final terms and conditions with the vendor.

 Vendor unresponsive or declines to sign Some vendors have declined to sign our DPA.
 A few cannot sign as they're not in compliance.
 Others are very small companies without the resources for a legal review.
-We will post these on NHSPA as "declined" and include the vendor's stated reason.
+We will post these on the Alliance site as "declined" and include the vendor's stated reason.
 We strongly suggest that you discontinue use of these resources and look for alternatives.
-If you must continue use, you will want to obtain legal parent/guardian releases for each student using the application.
+If you must continue use, you will want to obtain legal parent/guardian releases for each student using the application (members can obtain attorney-developed sample releases from Ramah).

 NHCTO is a state chapter of the national COSN group.